 If you don't activate your rewards, this card will give you back a measly 1% back.
-If you don't think you can remember to activate the card and keep track of where you can earn 5% back, this card is probably not a good for you.
+If you don't think you can remember to activate the card and keep track of where you can earn 5% back, this card is probably not good for you.

 - Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories every 3 months.
 Unlimited 1% cash back on all other purchases.

 - $200 Bonus after spending $500 on purchases in your first 3 months from account opening